-Windows and Mac are two popular OS with fanboys and users who are screaming that their OS is better.
+Windows and Mac are two popular OS with fanboys and users screaming that their OS is better.
 This rivalry started at the end of the 19th century when Microsoft released Windows version 1.0 in 1985.
 This Frey has continued for years and still ravages today’s tech.
 But in between this heated rivalry is the grey area where emulators work.
 Thus, you must know about the finest Windows Emulator for Mac out there.
+An emulator is a hardware or software which allows the host computer to behave like a guest computer system.
+It usually allows the host computer to run software or peripherals designed for the guest computer.
+Emulators, in layperson’s terms, will enable you to run software on a different computer system on a system where it usually shouldn’t work or even be recognized as a file.

-Emulators have become so advanced today that it even allows you to run full-fledged OS while running on different Os.
-They become the grey area because they allow various windows applications to run on a Mac and vice versa.
+Emulators have become so advanced today that they allow you to run full-fledged OS on different Os.
+They become the grey area because they allow various Windows applications to run on a Mac and vice versa.
+But even in emulators, there is a ranking as some are better and easier to use than others.
+And some are paid, while some are free.
+You may also like to check out the best Nintendo DS Emulator for your PC.

 Top Windows Emulator for Mac | Our 10 Picks